pmuellr/modjewel/README.md

 [CommonJS Modules 1.1](http://wiki.commonjs.org/wiki/Modules/1.1)

-Runs tests from the [commonjs project](http://github.com/kriskowal/commonjs).
+Runs tests from the [commonjs project](http://github.com/commonjs).
-Use the `test/testers.html` file to run the tests.
+Use the `test/run-tests.sh` file to run the tests.
+The tests will run in both the browser and command-line via Rhino.

 Extensions